Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - object_url
     - string (read-only)
-    - URL for reaching the advertiser campaign in the UI
+    - URL for reaching the advertiser campaign in the UI.

   * - timezone
     - string